StefanSpiess/undiscriminating_discriminator/README.md

 ## Frontend Authentication Example
 A simple page demonstrating Google Single Sign-On is located at `frontend/index.html`.
-Replace `YOUR_GOOGLE_CLIENT_ID` with a client ID from the Google Cloud console and open the file in a browser to test the sign-in flow.
+Replace `YOUR_GOOGLE_CLIENT_ID` with a client ID from the Google Cloud console.
+Serve the `frontend` directory using `python -m http.server` and open `http://localhost:8000/index.html` in a browser to test the sign-in flow.

 ## API Endpoints
 | Resource                 | Endpoint                       | Methods       |